goatfryed/helm-charts/charts/better-spring-boot/README.md

 By default, a checksum of enabled application configuration defined in helm values is added to your pod.
 This cases your pod to be recreated, when you update the configuration.

-Check chart configuration options `deployment.recreatePods`.
+Check chart configuration options `deployment.recreatePodStrategy`.

 If you mount external configuration, you can add your own label with a change date.